-Moving ebooks to and from your Android and your computer
+Moving ebooks to and from your Android device and your computer

-Because Android apps do not allow any outside access to data stored by apps, we need the COW app itself to move copies of its own data into and out of the Android device.
+For security reasons, nothing outside of an Android app is allowed access to data stored by the app.
+So we need the COW app itself to move copies of its own data into – and out of – the Android device.

-But the COW app doesn’t have access to your computer.
-There has to be a place to pass the files to your computer.
+Similarly, the COW app can’t have access to your computer.
+There has to be a place for the Android app to pass the files to your computer.
 That’s where Dropbox comes in.

 The Connect button is for starting the connection between the app and your Dropbox account.
 If it is the first time you’ve connected, this will guide you through logging in to your Dropbox account and allowing the app access to its folder.

 The Disconnect button is for breaking the connection with Dropbox.
 This can be handy if for some reason the list of files in Dropbox is not updating.
 You can disconnect and then connect to start fresh.

 The Forget button is for removing the connection between the app and your Dropbox account.
 Use this if you change Dropbox accounts for some reason.

 The Upload and Download buttons are for starting the process of copying an ebook.
 The Upload button will copy the highlighted file on the Android to Dropbox.
 The Download button will copy the highlighted file in Dropbox to the Android.